RaineGapas/CSST106-CS4A/README.md

 4.	__Image Enhancement:__ Sharpens images to improve clarity for AI models.
 5.	__Robotic Vision:__ Helps robots navigate and interact with their environment by detecting edges.
 6.	__Augmented Reality:__ Aligns virtual objects with real-world features by detecting edges.

-#Image Segmentation
+**II.
+Image Segmentation**

-**Image Segmentation** is a process used to partition an image into distinct regions or segments based on certain criteria, such as color, intensity, or texture.
+* **Image Segmentation** is a process used to partition an image into distinct regions or segments based on certain criteria, such as color, intensity, or texture.
 This technique is crucial for simplifying the representation of an image or making it more meaningful and easier to analyze.
 By dividing an image into meaningful segments, image segmentation facilitates various applications in computer vision, medical imaging, and object recognition.

 **Example:** In medical imaging, image segmentation is employed to identify and isolate different anatomical structures, such as organs or tumors, from MRI or CT scans.